baynec2/GLabR/README.md

 The next step in the process is figuring out what these proteins actually are/ what they do.
-In order to do this, we can use a compination of extract_sig_proteins and our annotate proteins function.
+In order to do this, we can use a combination of extract_sig_proteins and our annotate proteins function.

 extract_sig_proteins is a function that is intended to extract the proteinIDs that are significant given the desired parameters.
 If the